stephonj/Retail_Database_Project/README.md

 Total Sales by Product

-Aggregates total revenue per product using SUM() and JOIN
+Aggregates total revenue per product

 Customer Order History
 Lists products purchased by each customer with quantities